FERPA

 There are several records that are not covered by FERPA.
 Some of these records include alumni records that were created after the individual is no longer a student in attendance and that are not directly related to the individual’s attendance as a student.
 Additionally, employment records are not covered by FERPA if the position does not require the employee to be a student to fill the position.
 If the position requires the individual to be a student, then the employment record is part of the student’s educational record and therefore is protected by FERPA.
 Finally, exempt from FERPA protection are some access and disabilities accommodations, law enforcement unit records, and treatment records at health or counseling centers, however, these records are covered by other and more stringent laws.
 Questions regarding health and counseling records should be addressed to the Vice President for Student Affairs and the question will be directed to the appropriate college official.

-Being an employee of the college does not imply that one has the right to access student educational records.
+Being an employee of the university does not imply that one has the right to access student educational records.
 A school official has educational interest if they need information from the records to carry about responsibilities of their role, and in doing so complete a specific function for the institution.
 Individuals at the institution who have an educational interest in the student’s educational record may share information internally to school officials that have a legitimate educational interest.
 For example, a faculty member can share information about a student’s attendance with the Director of Advising, who can in turn share that information with the Assistant Dean of Students.

 FERPA does not limit disclosure or discussion of personal observations.
 For example, if a school official or college employee develops a concern about a student based on personal observations or a personal interaction with the student, the employee may disclose that concern to any school official without violating, or even implicating FERPA.
 In all cases, the student concern should be directed to the school official who is trained to evaluate and handle such concerns, including members of the Office of Student Affairs, the Wellness Center, or Campus Security.